karthick1087/DeepEpitope/README.md

 # 📦 DeepEpitope

 **DeepEpitope** is a deep learning-powered tool for predicting linear B-cell epitopes from protein sequences using transformer-based protein embeddings from **ESM-2**.
-It enables scalable and accurate epitope discovery for vaccine design and immunodiagnostics.
+It enables scalable and accurate epitope discovery for cancer vaccine design and immunodiagnostics.

 ---